-In May 2018, TAVALISSE was approved by the U.S. Food and Drug Administration (FDA) for use in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to at least one prior treatment.
-The patent for TAVALISSE expires in 2026, with an anticipated extension for patent restoration to 2031.
+In May 2018, TAVALISSE was approved by the U.S. Food and Drug Administration (FDA) for use in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.
+The patent for TAVALISSE expires in 2026, with an anticipated extension for patent restoration to 2032.
 We plan to take advantage of this long window of exclusivity and further explore its potential.
-Its ability to inhibit both Fc and B-cell receptor signaling pathways makes it a potentially broad immunomodulatory agent.

 Currently, TAVALISSE is in late-stage clinical development in warm antibody autoimmune hemolytic anemia (AIHA) and Rigel has launched a Phase 3 clinical trial for the treatment of hospitalized COVID-19 patients.

 Autoimmune Hemolytic Anemia (AIHA)